Eric-Dilcher/ngx-parent-injector/projects/ngx-parent-injector/README.md

 ### Triggering change detection in both the parent and child windows at appropriate moments.

 By injecting services from a parent Angular app into a child Angular app, the apps become logically entangled.
 As a consequence, any change in the parent app may require a child app to update its view, and vice versa.
 This is achieved by injecting the parent app's `NgZone` service into the child app using the process described above.
 Every time the parent window's `NgZone`'s microtask queue empties, we manually trigger a change detection in the child window in order to update the child app's view in response to an event in the parent app.
-Conversely, whenever the microtask queue of the child app's own `NgZone` empties, we push an item to the parent app `NgZone`'s microtask queue to propagate events which originated in the child app to the main app (as well as to trigger change detection in other child apps).
+Conversely, whenever the microtask queue of the child app's own `NgZone` empties, we push an item to the parent app `NgZone`'s microtask queue to propagate events which originated in the child app to the parent app (as well as to trigger change detection in other child apps).

 ## Build